annemarieakoh/scrabbleHelper/README.md

 For example,<br />
     Enter your Scrabble rack separated by a single space: - a k e d r s<br />
 <br />
-In traditional Scrabble games, the value of a blank tile is always 1, regardless of the letter it's used as. scrabbleHelper currently treats the blank tile score as the score of the letter it is used as.
-Repeated solutions have also been displayed in the blank-tile cases - this has yet to be fixed.<br />
+In traditional Scrabble games, the value of a blank tile is always 1, regardless of the letter it's used as. scrabbleHelper recognizes this and treats the blank tile score as 1.
+However, what has yet to be accounted for are the instances of a blank tile used as a letter that already exists in the user's Scrabble rack.
+All Valid Solutions will still be computed, but the scores won't necessarily be accurate.<br />
+For example, the user's Scrabble rack is:<br />
+    - d e c a h<br />
+And the target word is:<br />
+    -ached<br />
+The output will be:<br />
+Valid Solutions:<br />
+cached - 14<br />
+bached - 14<br />
+But the score for "cached" should be 12 because the extra "c" (from the blank tile" should have a value of 1, not of 3 (original score of a "c" tile).